Four-day working week trial at Perpetual Guardian a success, boss wants to make it permanent

+Every year, we trawl through the archives and republish a few of the standout business stories from the last year.
+This is essentially a mix of the most popular, topical or insightful pieces published in 2018.
+Here's one that made the cut.
+This piece was first published on July 22.

-The Kiwi boss that trialled giving his staff a full salary for four days' work says it was a success and that he wants it to become permanent at his Auckland company.
+The Kiwi boss who trialled giving his staff a full salary for four days' work says it was a success and that he wants it to become permanent at his Auckland company.

 Andrew Barnes, the chief executive at Perpetual Guardian, says he's already made a recommendation to his board to take the policy beyond the initial eight –week trial.